 - Python @ CreativeApplications.net

 “Processing is a flexible software sketchbook and a language for learning how to code within the context of the visual arts” (processing.org).
 It is the language I first began doing technomancy with, and I still do much of my work with it.
 Overall, Processing is my favorite programming language.
-It works great for doing things with images, sounds, and video, and so it is in many ways a natural next step up from Scratch (if I were to write a Technomancy 201, it would likely feature Processing).
+It works great for doing things with images, sounds, and video, and so it is in some ways a natural next step up from Scratch.
 The Processing IDE was the inspiration for the Arduino IDE, and Processing and Arduino work well together—like a more advanced Scratch + PicoBoard.

 - “A Modern Prometheus: The History of Processing by Casey Reas and Ben Fry”